 These can be expensive but are a good long-term investment if someone is planning on being on the water for an extended period of time.

-While it possible to obtain the above requirements for living for free on a boat, they aren’t very pragmatic for long-term living.
+While it is possible to obtain the above requirements for living for free on a boat, they aren’t very pragmatic for long-term living.
 Most marinas and docking areas will have leases for those wanting to stay a bit longer.

 Rather than attempting to live entirely for free, finding the best way to reduce the cost of living to the bare minimum might be the best approach.